crosetto/AutomaticDifferentiation/README.md

 ## Extension

 We have shown so far how to build a simple Automatic Differentation idiom with C++14 and C++17 in about 60 lines of code.
-What ifwe want to generalize the example further, including multivariate functions (i.e. with more than one independent variable)?
+What if we want to generalize the example further, including multivariate functions (i.e. with more than one independent variable)?
 For instance